 If we look at the board we uploaded the code to, we should see the onboard LED blink with an interval of 1 second.
 This means that you have successfully used the Web Editor to upload a code to your board!

-You can find more tutorials in the Web Editor documentation page.
+You can find more tutorials in the Arduino Cloud documentation page.